refinajs/refina/docs/guide/essentials/event.md

 :::

 :::info
-As you can seen, the way how Refina handles events is very similar to [Dear ImGui](https://github.com/ocornut/imgui).
+As you can see, the way how Refina handles events is very similar to [Dear ImGui](https://github.com/ocornut/imgui).
 :::

 ### Get the Event Data